Efficient Ranking, Order Statistics, and Sorting under CKKS: Preliminaries

 CKKS~\cite{cheon2017homomorphic} is a fully homomorphic encryption scheme based on the RLWE problem.
 It works with residual polynomial rings of the form $R_q = \Z_q[x] / (x^n + 1)$, where the ring dimension $n$ is a power of two.
 Messages from $\C^{n/2}$ are encoded into plaintexts, which can embed vectors of up to $n / 2$ slots.
 The scheme operates with floating-point values.
 The encryption and homomorphic operations (see below) introduce noise on the underlying plaintexts, which is blended with the noise inherent in floating-point arithmetic, making the scheme intrinsically approximate.

-CKKS natively supports three homomorphic operations on ciphertexts: \begin{itemize} \item addition $(X+Y)$ corresponds to the component-wise addition of the underlying plaintext vectors; \item multiplication $(X \cdot Y)$ corresponds to the component-wise multiplication of the underlying plaintext vectors; \item rotation $(X \ll k)$ and $(X \gg k)$ correspond to the left and right rotations of the underlying plaintext vector by a plaintext index $k$. \end{itemize} Moreover, additions and multiplications can also be performed between a ciphertext and a plaintext.
+CKKS natively supports three homomorphic operations on ciphertexts: \begin{itemize} \item addition $(X+Y)$ corresponds to the component-wise addition of the underlying plaintext vectors; \item multiplication $(X \cdot Y)$ corresponds to the component-wise multiplication of the underlying plaintext vectors; \item rotation $(X \ll k)$ and $(X \gg k)$ correspond to the left and right rotations of the underlying plaintext vector by a plaintext index $k$. \end{itemize} The component-wise operations allow processing many inputs concurrently, which makes this encryption scheme suitable for SIMD.
+Moreover, additions and multiplications can also be performed between a ciphertext and a plaintext.
 Among all these operations, ciphertext-ciphertext multiplications and rotations are computationally the most expensive.